prabhatdubey670/prabhatdubey670/README.md

- - 🌱 I’m currently working in Full-stack development
+ - 🌱 I’m currently working in Data Science
- - 😎 I solve problems in real life through code
+ - 😎 I solve problems in real life through code and mathematics
 - 🤔 I’m looking for help with code quality and real-life usability
-- ⚡ Fun fact: I started with javascript as my first programming language
+- ⚡ Fun fact: I started with javascript as my first programming language , aslo learned fullstack development
-- 🤖 Building future
+- 🤖 Analysing events
 - 👨‍💻 All of my projects are available at https://www.prabhatdubey.works

 <h3 align="left">Languages and Tools:</h3>